 The Regina Humane Society (RHS) is a holistic animal community centre integrating a wide spectrum of animal services, community outreach and education programming which ensures the health, safety and well-being for Regina’s people and animals.
 The Society is a private, non-profit organization which has been providing these animal welfare services to Regina and area since 1964.

 There is a misconception that all “humane societies” or “SPCA’s” operate under the umbrella of a provincial and/or national organization and receive funding from them.
 This is not true.
 Because there are so many humane organizations with similar names, it is not uncommon for supporters of one humane society or SPCA to confuse it with other humane societies and SPCAs.
 The RHS is dependent solely on financial support from its community and donors.
 Although the RHS (and other humane societies) partner with other local or national organizations on special projects or legislative issues from time-to-time, the majority are independent organizations.

-Over the past few years, the RHS has experienced an enormous increase in rural and local intake which has put a significant strain on its infrastructure, financial, veterinary and human resource capacities that is unsustainable.
-Openly admitting animals from anywhere in the province and beyond affects the capacity to deliver the sheltering services the RHS is obligated to provide to the Regina community.
+In recent years, the RHS has experienced an increase in intake, especially in cats, from outside the City of Regina which has put a strain on its infrastructure, financial, veterinary and human resource capacities that is unsustainable.
+Openly admitting animals from anywhere in the province, and beyond, affects the organization’s capacity to deliver the sheltering services it is obligated to provide to the Regina community.
 To ensure the best outcomes for the animals in RHS care, the RHS must control how and when animals are admitted based on its capacity to provide care.

 An animal’s strongest advocate is you, and the people in its community.
 That’s because you, as a citizen, have the power to influence your community and your legislators–especially on a local level.
 You do not need any prior animal or political experience to improve animal welfare in your community; all you need is determination and the willingness to use your voice to speak for those who cannot speak for themselves.